 Not only that, but there's also a range switch which allows you to use the module as either a 'regular' VCO with a range starting at C1 (~32Hz) or something more akin to an LFO, again with a range of around 5 octaves and 1V/oct scaling.

 The output waveform is a filtered PWM signal - the output filter has a cutoff frequency of 1.6kHz which gives you a usable range of 5 octaves - it's a lot cheaper than a DAC.

-Supplied with a laser-cut and engraved panel fabricated from 3mm black acrylic - mounting hardware and a power cable are also supplied.
+Supplied with a laser-cut and engraved panel fabricated from 3mm black acrylic or a panel fabricated from 1.6mm FR4 (PCB material) - mounting hardware and a power cable are also supplied.